Billing

 Wabash, state and other non-Federal Title IV aid will be returned to the funding source based on the same percentage used to determine a student’s refund of tuition and required fees, provided the funding source does not have specific return requirements.

-Title IV Aid Recipients: A Federal Title IV aid recipient who officially withdraws from the College will receive a refund of tuition and required fees on a per diem basis, based on the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
+Any student who officially withdraws from the College after census will receive a refund of tuition and required fees on a per diem basis, based on the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of five consecutive days or more are excluded.
 No refunds are given after the 60% point of the semester.

-A student who officially withdraws from the College will receive a refund of the unused portion of his room and board charges on a per diem basis, based on the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
+Any student who officially withdraws from the College after census will receive a refund of the unused portion of his housing and food charges on a per diem basis, based on the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of five consecutive days or more are excluded.
 No refunds are given after the 60% point of the semester.

 Nonrefundable Charges

-Nonrefundable charges include admission application fees, enrollment deposit, student health insurance, and re-registration fees.
+Nonrefundable charges include admission application fees, enrollment deposit, and re-registration fees.
 A student is responsible for 100% of any outstanding fines or prior balances due.
 No Federal Title IV Funds will be used to cover these fees if a refund is calculated.

 Notes